 In general, you can prevent diseases and nutritional exhaustion by rotating your crops every 4 years, and also by composting any old stalks.

 COMMON PROBLEMS AND THEIR SOLUTIONS

-There are a lot of pests, diseases, and nutrient deficiencies that could threaten your corn crop.
-Not to worry – we’ve listed them below, as well as how to either avoid or fix the problem!
+Growing corn that's free of common pests and diseases is easier than you may think.
+Not to worry – I’ve listed them below, as well as how to either avoid or fix the problem!